Content Batching for OnlyFans: How to Shoot One Afternoon and Post for Two Weeks

 Batching for Different Content Types

 Feed content: Your daily posts.
-Schedule 1-3 pieces per day from your batch.
-This is the foundation.
+Schedule 1–3 pieces per day from your batch.
+This is the foundation that everything else builds on.

-PPV content: Set aside your best, most explicit content for mass messages.
-Don’t post your strongest content for free on the feed.
+PPV content: Keep your best, most explicit content specifically for mass messages.
+Never post your strongest content for free on the feed — the unlock rate difference is significant.

-DM content: Keep some photos and clips specifically for DM conversations — when subscribers are chatting, having relevant content ready to share (or sell) keeps the conversation monetized.
+DM content: Keep some photos and clips specifically for DM conversations.
+When subscribers are chatting, having relevant content ready to share (or sell) keeps the conversation monetized in real-time.

 Story content: Save casual, behind-the-scenes clips for stories.
-These feel real-time and authentic, even if they’re from your batch session.
+These feel immediate and authentic even when they’re from your batch session.

 The Weekly Batching Template